A large part of what NOLA Pyrate Week stands for is GIVING BACK – helping out those who need, however we are able.

 Here are a few kind words from folk who don’t mind sharing in Pyrate treasure…

-Our volunteers have done an incredible job working with lowernine.org – and we continue to support their efforts.
+Our volunteers did an incredible job working with lowernine.org – and we continue to support their efforts.
 Thanks to Rick, Laura, Lauren & Matt for giving Pyrates the opportunity to help out!
 Volunteer/support lowernine.org – even one day helps rebuild family homes & communities!
 Click here to find out all about it.

 The cost of rebuilding a house in the Lower Ninth Ward using only volunteer labor runs in the $12,000 – $17,000 range.